CrazyPythonLover1/Chrome-browser-extension-wallet/README.md

-# Clutch Browser Extension Wallet
+# __BrandName Browser Extension Wallet

-The Clutch browser extension wallet is an Ethereum smart contract wallet with social recovery via the guardianship concept and is designed work in the Chrome browser.
+The __BrandName browser extension wallet is an Ethereum smart contract wallet with social recovery via the guardianship concept and is designed work in the Chrome browser.

 ## Supported Platforms

-The Clutch browser extension wallet is designed to work with the Chrome browser and is tested and supported on the following platforms:
+The __BrandName browser extension wallet is designed to work with the Chrome browser and is tested and supported on the following platforms:

 | platform | chrome version |
 | :------: | :------------: |